 Should I include and appendix to my business plan?

-Material that add to the business plan, but doesn’t belong in the body.
-The appendices allows you to include valuable information to your business plan that does not fit neatly within the body of the plan.
-Generally, it is used to include exemplars of material of information that is referenced within the business plan but does not need to be included in the body.
+Material that adds to the business plan, but doesn’t belong in the body.
+The appendices allow you to include valuable information to your business plan that does not fit neatly within the body of the plan.
+Generally, it is used to include exemplars of the material or information that is referenced within the business plan but does not need to be included in the body.
 You can include material that will serve a functional purpose in the business or that evidence key relationships.
 Generally, you can include any outside information necessary to support the propositions or assumptions within the business plan.

 Consider including the following information or materials in the appendix of the business plan.